pwn20wndstuff/Undecimus/README.md

 ## Best practices
 * Perform a full restore with Rollectra before switching from the other jailbreaks
+* Turn on the AirPlane Mode before starting the jailbreak
+* Turn off Siri before starting the jailbreak

 ## Video tutorial
 * Coming soon